 Downy mildew is caused by parasitic organisms that are related to algae.
 This mildew needs water to survive and spread.
 It causes yellow spots on the upper surfaces of young, tender leaves and a white, fluffy growth on the underside.
 The disease appears when your anise leaves have been wet for a prolonged period.
 To manage downy mildew, water the plants in the morning and not the evening.
 Always water at the base of the plants and space them to allow air flow between them.

 Powdery mildew is caused by a true fungus and causes a type of powdery growth on anise leaves.
 A serious case can cause misshapen flowers too.
-To fight powdery mildew, avoid overfertilizing the plant and spray the leaves with neem oil.
+To fight powdery mildew, avoid overfertilizing the plant and observe proper spacing to promote airflow around the plants.